 Additional functionality of Music21 is available with the installation of numerous helper applications.
 While not essential for all applications, these tools will aid in working with Music21.

 MuseScore offers a free, full-featured, cross-platform (Windows, Mac OS, Ubuntu, Debian, and Fedora) application for viewing and editing music notation.
 MuseScore can import and export MusicXML, and provides an excellent way to view, edit, and export musical data for working in music21.
-Use of MuseScore is highly recommended for working with music21.
+Use of MuseScore (version 2 or higher) is highly recommended for working with music21.

 Finale is one of the industry leaders in creating musical scores.
 It can import MusicXML that music21 generates and let you see, edit, or print these scores for your own use.
-There is also a free version of Finale, Finale Reader that can load MusicXML files but cannot edit them.
-The reader is available for Windows and Mac OS computers.
-Use of Finale or Finale reader is highly recommended for working with music21.
+There is also a free version of Finale, Finale NotePad that can load MusicXML files but cannot edit all aspects of them.
+NotePad is available for Windows and Mac OS computers.
+Use of Finale or Finale NotePad is recommended for working with music21.

-On Windows, after you install Finale or Finale Reader, you will probably want to associate .xml files so that they are automatically opened by Finale or Finale Reader.
+On Windows, after you install Finale or Finale Notepad, you will probably want to associate .xml files so that they are automatically opened by Finale or Finale Reader.
 To do so download http://web.mit.edu/music21/blank.xml to your desktop.
-Right click the file in on your desktop and click “Open with” then choose “browse”, select c:\Program Files\Finale Reader\Finale Reader.exe (or c:\Programs\Finale\Finale.exe depending on if you’re on Windows Vista or if you’re using Finale vs. Finale Reader), and the check the box for always using this program for opening xml files.
+Right click the file in on your desktop and click “Open with” then choose “browse”, select c:\Program Files\Finale Notepad\Finale NotePad.exe (or c:\Programs\Finale\Finale.exe depending on if you’re on Windows Vista/7/8/10 or if you’re using Finale vs. Finale NotePad), and the check the box for always using this program for opening xml files.
 (Thanks to Craig Sapp for this missing step)